 Mr Justice Ouseley quashed a previous extradition order and refused lawyers permission to contest his judgement.

-If he had been extradited and found guilty Mr Pinnick could have faced a maximum jail sentence of six years.'Not valid'
+If he had been extradited and found guilty Mr Pinnick could have faced a maximum jail sentence of six years.

 The deputy chief magistrate at Westminster Magistrates' Court, Emma Arbuthnot, had ordered he be extradited on 1 February this year.